 Sometimes the data you get will contain errors.
 So the first thing you want to do after you got the data is to plot it, inspect it visually and adjust/remove any obvious out-layers.
 You can do this by simply reading in the data into a spreadsheet and make a graph.
 I do this in LibreOffice Calc or in Python, but you can do this in any software you like, such as Excell, for instance.

 |Reading in Google Finance data in LibreOffice Calc|

 |Plotting the data for inspection|

 How to save data, so you can handle it?

-I usually just save the data as csv file (comma seperated file), but you can also build a securities database in a SQL database.
+I usually just save the data as a CSV file (comma separated file), but you can also build a securities database in a SQL database.
 This way it is easy to reuse the data.
 You can retrieve and clean the data once and then use it over and over again.
-Also over time you will be able to build up a database of data that goes back in time.
-I will go into how to set this up as I will get to it myself later.
-I like csv files as they are easy to use and understand.
-They can be read in into a spreadsheet and a spreadsheet can be saved as csv file.
-I use LibreOffice Calc to do this.
+Also over time, you will be able to build up a database of data that goes back in time.
+I like CSV files as they are easy to use and understand.
+They can be read into a spreadsheet and a spreadsheet can be saved as a CSV file.

 |Python with the pandas library.
 My tool of choice.|